blinkupsdk/docs/React-Nativereadme.md

 	console.error(e);
 }
 ```
-After this you should perform one more operation before using other features of bLinkup SDK
+After this you should perform one more operation before using other features of BlinkUp SDK

 ### Updating user details
-In case if it is the first time the user is logged into bLinkup, you should provide the user details (name and email)
+In case if it is the first time the user is logged into BlinkUp, you should provide the user details (name and email)
 To check that, simply call `detailsRequired = BlinkupModule.isUserDetailsRequired();`
 If the details are required, provide them with the following code
 ```javascript